leoatchina/leoatchina-ahk/README.md

 my ahk config

-caplocks work as ctrl when pressed with other keys, while esc when pressed only
+Caplocks work as a FN key, combine with other keys to work as some special keys.